We help you give and we strengthen the causes you give to

 Although the Act does not include changes to financial thresholds, the Government accepts that thresholds for both:

 should be reviewed at least every 10 years.
-We may see the first review this year.
+We hope to see this review commence soon, as inflation has over time significantly forced charities into more onerous requirements.
 Any changes will be dealt with in secondary legislation.

 Want to know more?